Ayadmin12hb/dentist/README.md

 # The aplication for the dentist facility
-> The application allows you to manage visits to the company's dental offices.
+> This application allows you to manage visits to the dental company's branch offices.
 It serves many offices, employees and clients.

 ## Table of Contents
 * [General Info](#general-information)